vFar/VelcUnNomet/README.md

 # 2D videogame "Drag and Drop!" 🎮
+# EN

 ### 2D videogame that's created in Unity where a player or user can make changes to specific objects, such as drag and drop, resize and rotation.
 The objective of this software product is to enhance its users' logical reasoning skills and provide an engaging, interactive user experience.
 The product has potential for improvement in several areas.
 For instance, incorporating varying game levels and degrees of difficulty can encourage users to perform fine motor activities that promote a child's development, such as finger dexterity and accuracy.

+Within Unity 3D engine - older and much outdated version is in use, which is available at [https://unity.com/download](https://unity.com/download).
+C# programming language is used to code videogame "Drag & Drop!" and code editor MonoDevelop was used.

 ![Game](https://i.imgur.com/3TctFgI.png)